everything8215/ff6/README.md

 although I'm not sure how strictly I would want to follow them.

-External subroutines (which can be called by other modules) get the special suffix '_ext'.
-Also, dummy subroutines called by another bank (typically a jsr followed by rtl or jsl followed by rts on the 65c816) get the special suffix '_far' or '_near', respectively.
+External subroutines (which can be called by other modules) get the special suffix `_ext`.
+Also, dummy subroutines called by another bank (typically a `jsr` followed by `rtl` or `jsl` followed by `rts` on the 65c816) get the special suffix `_far` or `_near`, respectively.

-Labels for unknown subroutines are the 6-digit ROM address of the subroutine (including the bank) preceded by an underscore, e.g. `_c28566`.
+I've added descriptive labels for many the subroutines in the code.
+Labels for unknown or unlabeled subroutines are the 6-digit ROM address of the subroutine (including the bank) preceded by an underscore, e.g. `_c28566`.

-Local labels inside subroutines use mixed case with a prepended '@' symbol, which is ca65's default symbol to identify a local label.
+Local labels inside subroutines use mixed case with a prepended `@` symbol, which is ca65's default symbol to identify a local label.
 Most local labels are unnamed, and instead use the 4-digit ROM address (excluding the bank).
 I also typically include a local label at the start of each subroutine so that it can be compared to the original ROM file, but these are just for convenience and can be removed eventually.

-WRAM and SRAM labels begin with a lowercase 'w' or 's' followed by a descriptive name in PascalCase case, e.g. `wSpriteData`.
+WRAM and SRAM labels begin with a lowercase `w` or `s` followed by a descriptive name in PascalCase case, e.g. `wSpriteData`.

 Hardware registers are a slight exception to the rule.
 I chose to use the